thoomi/traffic-sign-classifier/writeup.md

 The code for this step is contained in the fourth & seventh code cell of the IPython notebook.

 As a first step, I decided to convert the images to grayscale.
-As Sermanet & LeCun show in their [paper][paper02], the color makes almost no difference on the models accuracy because of the similar colors and shapes between the traffic signs.
+As Sermanet & LeCun show in their [paper][paper02], the color makes almost no difference on the model's accuracy because of the similar colors and shapes between the traffic signs.
 A positive side effect of this is the reduced computation cost.

 Here is an example of a traffic sign image before and after grayscaling:

 ![Color to grayscale][image3]

-As a second step, the images histogram has been equalized in order to get a constant brightness level of all images.
+As a second step, the image's histogram has been equalized in order to get a constant brightness level of all images.
 The example below shows the conversion from grayscale to an equalized histogram:

 ![Grayscale with equalized histogram][image4]